 The proposed Erica Drive / Belhar Main Road extension is approximately 3,24km in length.
-Erica Road will link to the R300 with an interchange which will give access to the north only.
+Erica Road will link to the R300 with an parclo interchange which will give access to the north and in the distant future to the south.
 The first section of Erica Drive between Belhar Drive and New Nooiensfontein Road will be known as Erica Drive and the section between New Nooiensfontein Road and Highbury Road will be known as Belhar Main Road.
 The planned road is a dual carriageway with a median that varies in width between 2m and 5m.
 The planned cross-section comprises of two 3,4m lanes, a 2,4m surfaced shoulder and a 0,3m channel on both the shoulder side and the median side per direction of travel.
-This is a 9,8m kerb to kerb width per direction.
+The road width per direction (kerb to kerb) varies between 9,8m - 5.2m.
 On either side of the dual carriageway will be a 2m sidewalk.
 The 2,4m surfaced shoulders will be utilized as cycle ways (both sides of the road).

 The dual carriageway will be constructed within a road reserve which varies between 32m and 40m.
 A section of the road reserve adjacent to Kuils River is 50m wide.
 On the western end of the proposed road it will tie into the existing Erica Drive at the Belhar Drive intersection.
 On the eastern end it will tie into the existing Highbury Road Intersection.
 The existing Highbury Road intersection and Belhar Main Road further to east are being designed by another consultant.
 The first section of the project between Belhar Drive and the R300 (western side) lies within an open field and are owned by council and zoned as road reserve.
 The section between the R300 road reserve and the Reuter Street intersection is an open field.
 As part of the neighbouring development most of the road reserve has been determined and zoned as road reserve.
 There is however areas which needs to be rezoned as road reserve (current zoning = The existing Erica Drive / Belhar Road between the Reuter Street agricultural).
 Intersection and Highbury Road crosses Kuils River and falls within an existing road reserve.
 Duo to site distance requirements splay sizes at intersections do require additional road reserve.
 The additional road reserve influences a number of residential stands as well as property of the Provincial Government of the Western Cape.
-The R300 off-ramp is 660m in length and will consist of a 4m lane and 2 x 2m pave shoulders which widens to 2 x 3.7m lanes at the Erica Drive Intersection (terminal).
+The R300 off-ramp is 660m in length and will consist of a 4m lane and 2 x 2m pave shoulders which widens to 2 x 3,7m lanes at the Erica Drive Intersection (terminal).
 The R300 on-ramp is 890m in length and will consist of a single 4m lane and 2 x 2m paved shoulders.
 The larger part of the ramps falls within the existing R300 road reserve.